-Information about Alexandria Fine Arts Museum, tours, Booking
+Alexandria Fine Arts Museum Egypt tours, booking, reviews

 Alexandria Fine Arts Museum is one of the most important cultural and artistic marks prominent in Egypt.
 In fact, Alexandria Fine Arts Museum construction started in 1954.
 The Museum built on land donated by the municipality of Alexandria Baron “De Menasha”.
 De Menash was one trader from wealthy foreigners who lived in Alexandria city.
 In fact, the Museum is inside the Fine Arts library building.
 It includes many of the galleries of art and a cultural library.
 Alexandria Fine Arts Library dates back to 1892.
 It was attached to Graeco Roman Museum.